-Frontend architect Markham shot to success last year thanks to her incredible work on Hillary Clinton's presidential campaign.
+Front end architect Mina Markham shot to success a couple of years ago thanks to her incredible work on Hillary Clinton's presidential campaign.
 A key figure in crafting Clinton's digital presence, Markham created and maintained the brilliantly named Pantsuit pattern library, as well as various supporting microsites.

 At a time when politicians weren't known for taking pushing the envelope in the digital space, this online campaign showed the possibilities a well-crafted, open and versatile online presence could have on a campaign.

 "Campaigns move at an incredible pace.
-You could have an idea on Monday and it would be live on Wednesday," Markham said of her experience in an interview with net.
+You could have an idea on Monday and it would be live on Wednesday," Markham said of her experience in an interview with our sister magazine net (now closed).
 "Pantsuit was completed in about two months, and I felt bad taking that long.
 Deadlines tended to be more urgent and unyielding.
 If you were working on something for the caucuses, you have to be done on time – otherwise, the project is useless."

 Since finishing work on the campaign, Markham has upped sticks from New York to California, where she's now working as a senior engineer at Slack.